Suraj2320/surajHub/client/README.md

-# ShopHub Frontend - React + Vite + Tailwind CSS
+# SurajHub Frontend - React + Vite + Tailwind CSS

 ## Project Overview
-ShopHub is a production-ready e-commerce platform built with React and Vite.
+SurajHub is a production-ready e-commerce platform built with React and Vite.
 The frontend is a modern, futuristic shopping platform inspired by Flipkart and Amazon with advanced Tailwind CSS styling, glassmorphism effects, and smooth animations.

 ## Folder Structure